 Card Application £38, Renewal £19, Replacement − Lost/Stolen £19.

-Driver cards can be obtained by calling 0870 850 1074.
-Or from DVLA local offices and vehicle testing stations, and are valid for 5 years.
+Driver cards can be obtained from DVLA local offices and vehicle testing stations, and are valid for 5 years.

 It is a legal requirement for a digital tachograph equipped vehicle that the driver must use a driver card.

 A driver who is not in possession of a digital tachograph card CANNOT drive a vehicle equipped with a digital tachograph.

 Drivers may only be in possession of one digital drivers card, and must never use anyone else’s card or allow another driver to use their card.

 • ensure their driver card is inserted in the correct slot (first driver in slot 1, second driver in slot 2) from the moment they take over the vehicle before the vehicle is moved.

 • record the country in which they begin and end their daily work period.